0Londero/Data-Analysis-of-Hardware-Environmental-Impact/README.md

 ## 📄 License and Terms of Use

-This project utilizes data provided by [Boavizta Environmental Footprint Data](https://data.boavizta.org/) and adheres to its [terms of use](https://github.com/Boavizta/data/tree/main/LICENSE).
+This project utilizes data provided by [Boavizta Environmental Footprint Data](https://github.com/Boavizta/environmental-footprint-data).
 All datasets used are publicly available under open data licenses and were accessed for educational and non-commercial research purposes.

 The source code in this repository is licensed under the [MIT License](./LICENSE.txt).